 Proposal Impact*

 Describe the impact of your proposal on your local community.
 Include a description of your proposal's education and outreach activities.
 Organizations: Include the economic impact of your organization as a whole.
-Solo Artists: Include any positive social elements and community engagement anticipated from the project.
+Solo or Individual Artists: Include any positive social elements and community engagement anticipated from the project.